 More than a century ago, Thomasville was celebrated as one of the most fashionable places in the world to visit.
 During the Victorian era, many wealthy northern socialites and pleasure seekers traveled by rail to enjoy Thomasville as their grand winter resort.
 Attracted to the genteel life of south Georgia, many made Thomasville their winter home and built "grand winter cottages".
 Although this era quickly faded in the early 1900s, more than fifty of these grand historic homes still grace Thomasville's streets.

 Thomasville, in southwest Georgia and on the Florida border, is home to both the second largest Farmer’s Market in the state and three Fortune 500 companies.

 Come to Georgia and experience first-hand our historic charm and hospitality.

 Please email your cover letter and resume in Microsoft Word format to: email@example.com

 To ensure proper routing/handling of your credentials, copy/paste or type the following title in the subject line of your email: Transition Coordinator - Region 4 If you are currently employed by DBHDD, please include "Internal Employee" in the subject line as well.
-If you are an employee currently working in a unit that is closing, please follow the instructions in the gray box below.

 You may be subject to a Drug Screen.
 You may be required to submit fingerprints to check for the existence of Criminal History Record Information through the Georgia Bureau of Investigation and the Federal Bureau of Investigation.
 You do have the right to challenge the contents of any Criminal History that is located, should you choose to do so.